shepkeira/LIMS/LIMS_IMAGE/web/tests/README.md

 ## Running Tests

-Tests can be executed with `docker exec -it lims_web_server python manage.py test tests/`.

 Tests are automatically run on our repository on pull requests with `development` or `main`.
 All tests must pass before a pull request can be accepted.
+For this reason, it is important to make sure tests run on your own machine first.

+Tests can be manually executed with `docker exec -it lims_web_server python manage.py test tests/` (LIMS docker image must be running first).

 ## Coverage